I'M SURE YOU HAVE QUESTIONS? LET'S GET THEM ANSWERED!

 Q: Is this a race or a ride

-A: The 75-mile event is a “race” in the sense that if you are trying to win as best overall male or female or to place within “X” placings, then that event is a race for you.
+A: The 100-mile and 62-mile events are a “race” in the sense that if you are trying to win as best overall male or female or to place within “X” placings, then that event is a race for you.
 However, most participants are “riding” the event, whether to beat a friend to the finish, finish within a specific time frame or race within themselves to finish.
-The 45-mile ride is a ride and meant to enjoy, either leisurely or briskly, but it is not a competition.
+The 30-mile ride is a ride and meant to enjoy, either leisurely or briskly, but it is not a competition.

-Awards: We will have podiums for the top 5 finishers for both male and female, regardless of age in the 75-mile race, with yet-to-be-decided kick-ass awards.
+Awards: We will have podiums for the top 3 finishers for the categories you registered for within the 100 and 62-mile evens.
 All finishers will get an event completion badge.

 Q: Will the route be marked?